andotherstuff/garland-protocol/garland-v0.1.md

 N_blocks = ⌈S / B⌉
 ```

 The final block is padded to exactly B bytes using a length-prefixed padding scheme.
-The first two bytes of each block encode the actual content length as a big-endian 16-bit unsigned integer, followed by the content bytes, followed by zero bytes to fill the block:
+Only the final block includes a length prefix: the first four bytes encode the actual content length as a big-endian 32-bit unsigned integer, followed by the content bytes, followed by zero bytes to fill the block:

 ```
+Non-final blocks: [content: B bytes]
-[content_length: u16_be][content: content_length bytes][padding: zeros]
+Final block:      [content_length: u32_be][content: content_length bytes][padding: zeros]
 ```

 This scheme enables unambiguous removal of padding during reconstruction.
-For the final block of a file, content_length contains `S mod B` (or B if S is an exact multiple).
-For non-final blocks, content_length equals B - 2, and the two-byte overhead slightly reduces effective capacity.
+For the final block, content_length contains `S mod B` (or B if S is an exact multiple of B).
+Non-final blocks contain exactly B bytes of content with no overhead.

 ### 4.2 Privacy Through Uniformity